vsnemade/personal-finance-ai-bot/README.md

 # Personal Finance AI Bot

-A local AI-powered assistant to analyze your bank statements and provide insights through natural language queries.
-This bot allows you to **query your financial data securely on your local machine** without uploading sensitive data to any website.
-Its all local and so complete private and safe.
+A local AI-powered natural-language transaction search engine built with FAISS, embeddings, and a local Llama model via Ollama—allowing you to analyze bank statements, extract insights, and query your finances securely without uploading any data anywhere.

 ## Screenshots